 You can make a quick tour — perhaps two hours if you can do it without stopping along the way, or bring your fishing gear and take all day — of the high country by taking the Success Summit Loop Road through the Schell Creek Range to the east.
 Access is via U.S. 6/50/93 east out of town.
 The road winds north past Cave Lake and several campgrounds in the forested heights and takes 33 beautiful miles to find its way back to US 93 north of McGill.
 If you enjoy the great outdoors, Ely will be one of your favorite Nevada destinations.

-For the past three decades, driving enthusiasts from around the world have gathered on the third Sunday of May and September in the Nevada high desert for the running of some truly unique automotive events.
-Their amazing journey traverses 90 to 120 miles of closed, two-lane public highway, comprised of long fast straights, sweeping corners, […]Find out more »
+For the past three decades, driving enthusiasts from around the world have gathered on the third Sunday of May in the Nevada high desert for the one of the truly most unique automotive events.
+Traverse 90 to 120 miles of closed, two-lane public highway, comprised of long fast straights, sweeping corners, blind dips, even […]Find out more »

 Schellraiser 2022 brings musical acts from as far away as Nashville, Dallas, Minneapolis, Los Angeles, New Orleans and beyond to Eastern Nevada's spectacular Steptoe Valley in June 2022 to raise decibel levels -- and money for the nonprofit Nevada Northern Railway's McGill Depot and McGill railroad track restoration projects.
 Featuring Old 97's, Houndmouth, Nikki Lane, […]Find out more »

 Fears, Tears, and Beers is an Enduro format mountain bike event.
 Pedal your bike to the top of the mountain and then you are timed at specific sections of the course.
 There will be 2-6 timed sections, mostly twisty downhills and sprint sections.
 The sum of the times on these special tests will determine the winner.
 The event takes place […]Find out more »